 That's why people with custom cover photos get more connection requests, more messages, and more job interviews.

-When I was writing this post, I clicked through over 500 LinkedIn profiles — 90%+ of them were using the default LinkedIn Cover photo.
+When I was writing this post, I clicked through over 500 LinkedIn profiles — over 90% of them were using the default LinkedIn Cover photo.

 That's a huge missed opportunity to stand out from the competition.
 The good news is, now you know!